web-infra-dev/rspack-website/docs/en/misc/meet-the-team.md

 # Meet the team

-The development of Rspack is led by a dedicated team who work full-time at Bytedance.
+The development of Rspack is led by a dedicated team who work full-time at ByteDance.
 Additionally, contributions are received from people all over the world.

 ## Team members